zapatoche/test-hugo-forestry/content/about.md

 ---
 date: "2016-11-19T10:37:34-05:00"
-title: Salsa Caribe production
-tagline: All you ever wanted to know about Salsa Caribe
+title: All you ever wanted to know about Salsa Caribe

+menu:
+  main:
+    name: About us
+    weight: -120

 ---

 Salsa caribe productions are London's leading promoters of authentic Cuban salsa, presenting dance classes, workshops, club nights and performances, both in the